georgeliu95/TensorRT/plugin/generateDetectionPlugin/README.md

 ## Description

-The `DetectionLayerTLT` plugin performs bounding boxe refinement of MaskRCNN's detection head and generates the final detection output of MaskRCNN.
+The `generateDetection` plugin performs bounding boxe refinement of MaskRCNN's detection head and generates the final detection output of MaskRCNN.

 ### Structure